Heat Pump Diagram Explained

 So what is the difference between your regular air conditioner and a heat pump?

-Before we start, notice 3 things:
+First, notice 3 things:

 1. The position of the reversing valve.